apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/scaling/build.en.md

 weight = 1
 +++

+## Background

+For systems running on a single database that urgently need to securely and simply migrate data to a horizontally sharded database.

+## Prerequisites

+-  Proxy is developed in JAVA, and JDK version 1.8 or later is recommended.
+- Data migration adopts the cluster mode, and ZooKeeper is currently supported as the registry.

-## Build&Deployment
+## Procedure

-1. Execute the following command to compile and generate the ShardingSphere-Proxy binary package:
+1. Run the following command to compile the ShardingSphere-Proxy binary package:

 ```
 git clone --depth 1 https://github.com/apache/shardingsphere.git